contrarian-computing/pinky-8/README.md

 1 x DIP-28 Dual wipe or machined socket
 1 x DIP-14 Dual wipe or machined socket
 1 x DIP-8 Dual wipe or machined socket
-3 x M2.5 standoffs for mounting
+4 x M2.5 standoffs for mounting

 ## Construction

-Detailed instructions for board assembly will be added to the wiki shortly.
+Detailed instructions for board assembly will be added to the wiki in time.